nttcslab/deep-sound-field-denoiser/README.md

 python evaluate.py
 ```

-You can specify parameters for evaluation by the properties below "eval" section in [config.yml](config.yml).
-Three models (NAFNet, LRDUNet, DnCNN) and two noises (white and speckle) are provided with their pretrained weights in "trained_weights" directory.
-The evaluation results will be saved into "save_dir" directory of "evaluation" section in the yaml file, a sub directory with the timestamp as its name will be automatically generated.
+You can specify parameters for evaluation by the properties below 'eval' section in [config.yml](config.yml).
+The evaluation results will be saved into 'save_dir' directory of 'evaluation' section in the yaml file, a sub directory with the timestamp as its name will be automatically generated.
+Three models (NAFNet, LRDUNet, DnCNN) and two noises (white and speckle) are provided with their [trained weights](https://zenodo.org/record/8363120).

 ### Training